 Public Works Department personnel are on alert for unsightly debris.
 Improperly disposed tires are particularly common.
 The City of Chickasaw participates in the STRAW program which reimburses the City for the disposal of tires.
+This year STRAW was at capacity so the City disposed of the tires at Ranger, they were still reimbursed through the STRAW program.
 These tires are collected and stockpiled by personnel throughout the year and are disposed of at Southern Tire Mart quarterly.
 Receipts from this program are included in Appendix G.

-During this reporting period, 4 violations were reported, and citations were issued for violations of the Property Maintenance Code.
-These instances were mostly reported by the code enforcement officer and included illegally parked vehicles, unsightly weed overgrowth and accumulation of rubbish.
+During this reporting period, 14 violations were reported, and citations were issued for violations of the Property Maintenance Code.
+These instances were mostly reported by the code enforcement officer and included unsightly weed overgrowth and accumulation of rubbish.